 How to know if a DUI or DWI arrest was justified or not under the law

 Drivers who have wrongly been arrested for DUI charges that are later found to be false after the fact, very well may have legal options available to get monetary compensation.
-This can be an enormous relief for many people in this situation who have spent thousands of dollars in legal fees and related costs, when in fact they should never have been charged in the first place.
+Just as a high profile case of a wrongly charged DUI driver recently in the news has proven, this can be an enormous relief for many people in this situation who have spent thousands of dollars in legal fees and related costs, when in fact they should never have been charged in the first place.

 - Compensation For Falsely Being Arrested For DUI Charges

 - Suing Another Person For Setting Up The Arrest